 - Make sure there are a few kid friendly menu items.
 Most kids will not eat the spicy Iftar dishes.
 Great and easy ideas are: fresh cut vegetables/fruit, chicken nuggets, cheese, pasta, cheese pizza etc.

-Here are a few menu ideas and recipes!
+Here are a few menu ideas and recipes for hosting an iftar!

 + Fruit chaat by Spice Spoon